alex5105/FaceCommander/developer.md

-# Developer getting started guide
+# Developer guide
+This guide has information for developer contributors to Face Commander.

+-   Getting started.
+-   Build instructions.
+-   Tips for Git on Windows.

+# Getting started
 Follow these instructions to get started as a developer for this project.

 1. Install Python 3.10 for Windows.